 - A printed workbook to assist them as they put the information in the book into practice

-- Relaxation Blend loose leaf tea from The Art of Tea, with a tea infuser
+- Loose leaf tea from The Art of Tea, with a tea infuser.
+Your choice of: French Early Grey, Raspberry & Vanilla Rooibos, or Australian Chai

 - A bar of luxurious hand-crafted Lime Sublime soap made by Hope-Suds